markfinger/python-react/README.md

 hash parameter is a SHA-1 hash of the serialized data that is sent in the request's body and is intended for consumption by caching layers.

+Depending on your load, you may want to use a worker farm to handle rendering.
+[Node's cluster module](https://nodejs.org/api/cluster.html) provides an easy way to fork a process and serve multiple instances from a single network address.

-Depending on your load, you may want to put a reverse proxy in front of the render server.
-Be aware that render server requests are sent as POST requests and many reverse proxies are configured by default to **not** cache POST requests.
+An alternative to worker farms is to put a reverse proxy in front of the render server.
+Be aware that render server requests are sent as POST requests and most reverse proxies have issues with caching POST requests.

 ### Overriding the renderer